markgrovs/Bear-Markdown-Export/README.md

 * All Bear notes are exported as plain Markdown
 	(Text only in this version, so no media or file attachments are exported.
-	But original image links will still work and display images on return to Bear)
+	But original image links will still work and display images on return to Bear
 * Edit your Bear notes online in browser on [OneDrive.com](https://onedrive.live.com).
-It has a nice editor for plain text/markdown.
+It has a ok editor for plain text/markdown.
+* Or with [StackEdit](https://stackedit.io/app), an amazing online markdown editor that can sync with *Dropbox* or *Google Drive*
-* Read and edit your Bear notes on Windows or Android with any markdown editor of choice.
+* Read and edit your Bear notes on *Windows* or *Android* with any markdown editor of choice.
 * Remote edits or new notes will be synced back into Bear again.

-Run it manually or add it to a cron job for automatic syncing (every 5 – 15 minutes, or whatever you prefer).
+* Run it manually or add it to a cron job for automatic syncing (every 5 – 15 minutes, or whatever you prefer).
+([LaunchD Task Scheduler](https://itunes.apple.com/us/app/launchd-task-scheduler/id620249105?mt=12) Is easy to configure and works very well for this)

 ### Syncs external edits back into Bear